How Much Are Bitcoin Fees Right Now

 Blockchain traffic determines how long a transaction at a Bitcoin ATM will take.
 For example, if the Bitcoin network is overloaded, approval for your transaction to either buy or sell cryptocurrency will take longer.

 Typically, miners receive one confirmation of your transaction within about ten minutes.
 Completing the transaction requires three to six miner confirmations, adding to the wait time, which is the responsibility of the network.

 It will usually take between 30 - 60 minutes for your BTC to show up in your wallet.
-The Bitcoin ATM operator does not control the blockchain network and how long it takes to verify transactions.
+The Bitcoin ATM operator does not control the blockchain network, and it's time to verify transactions.

 But this applies not only to Bitcoin ATM operators.
 It will take 30 - 60 minutes on average to send Bitcoin over the network from one wallet to another, though you may adjust the fee on your end to cut down on the total wait time.

-Bitcoin fees are a way of life in the cryptocurrency world and are needed for the continued growth of the industry.
-They are much like the fees we pay at a traditional bank but you get far more benefits when you have crypto assets as compared to fiat currency.
+Bitcoin fees are a way of life in the cryptocurrency world and are needed for the industry's continued growth.
+They are much like the fees we pay at a traditional bank, but you get far more benefits when crypto-assets than fiat currency.